binaryphile/docker-redmine/README.md

 configuration is kept inside the container.
 Only the binary executables are stored inside.
-This means that you never restart a container with the `docker start` command, instead you're always using the `docker run` command in the form of one of the scripts in this project.
+This means that you never restart a container with the `docker start` command, instead you're always using the `docker run` command (in the form of one of the scripts in this project).

-There are three basic usage models:

-- production use only - you just want a Redmine server and maybe some plugins and themes
-- staging and production - like production use only but pilot-testing new plugins in separate staging environment, perhaps your own desktop
-- development and production use - you want to hack on plugin code or the Redmine code itself

-### Production

 If you just want to run in production, follow the quick start directions.
 You'll need a real database system such as PostgreSQL.